Be My Lover (La Bouche song): Composition

 La Bouche's Melanie Thornton and Lane McCray co-wrote the song with Uli Brenner and Gerd Amir Saraf.
 It is written in the key of C minor and follows a tempo of 134 beats per minute.
 "Be My Lover" follows a basic chord progression of Cm–A–B, and the vocals span from G3 to F5.
+The la-da-di-da-dah hook of the song, came from being unable to create the right lyrics to fill that portion of the music.
+So Thornton and McCray ad-libbed that portion, and decided to keep it like that.